pablomazo/fortran-ff-nn/README.md

 - Makefile

 ## Execution:
-1. Use "generate_points.f90" with the function you want the NN.
+1. Use "generate_points.f90" with the function you want the NN to fit.
 Input a file with 3 values (number of points you want to generate, maximum value of the input and minimum value of the input)
 ```
 > cat generate_train.inp